-Notes: Reading levels are reported based on provincially developed benchmarks.
-The percentage of students at each reading level was determined as a proportion of those students with a 'valid' reading score (excluded or non-participant students were not included in these calculations).
-Results for populations of fewer than 10 students have not been reported to avoid identifying individuals or very small groups of students.
-FNMI students are those who choose to self-identify as First Nations (Registered/Treaty/Status Indian, Non-Status Indian), Métis, or Inuit/Inuk.
+Prairie South School Division No. 210 Board of Education Annual Report - 2020-21 - Page 14 reported to avoid identifying individuals or very small groups of students.
+FNMI students are those who choose to selfidentify as First Nations (Registered/Treaty/Status Indian, Non-Status Indian), Métis, or Inuit/Inuk.
 Non-FNMI students are those who do not identify as First Nations, Métis, or Inuit/Inuk; however, this category may include FNMI students who choose not to self-identify.